As a dietitian, I often encounter a common theme in health and wellbeing articles: the recommendation to eat more vegetables for losing belly fat.

 My recommendation?
 Aim for a balanced consumption of both raw and cooked vegetables to ensure a diverse nutrient intake and to maximize the health benefits offered by various preparation methods.

 Are There Vegetables You Should Avoid?

-So, that means limiting your intake of cooked or refined potatoes, beets, corn, and rice.
-The more processed these are, the more likely they are to add to your abdominal fat.
+Therefore, it's important to limit the intake of cooked or refined starchy foods like potatoes, beets, corn, and rice.
+The more processed these foods are, the more they contribute to abdominal fat.

-A healthy diet should instead focus more on raw or lightly steamed colorful veggies and whole grains.
+Instead, a healthy diet should emphasize raw or lightly steamed colorful vegetables and whole grains.

 Pay Attention To Your Macros

 Even healthy foods can end up giving you the wrong macro profile to help with burning fat.